-WebServer allows users to access a TrackRecord database using a Web browser such as Microsoft Internet Explorer or Netscape Navigator/ Communicator.
-The WebServer user interface is described in the Track-Record User's Guide.
+WebServer allows users to access a TrackRecord database using a Web browser such as Microsoft Internet Explorer.
+The WebServer user interface is described in the TrackRecord User's Guide.
 The following sections describe features available only to users with Administrator privilege.

 Note: All users authorized to use the Windows TrackRecord client are also authorized to use the WebServer client.
-See "Team Member Administration" on page 52 to create a new Web user who is not already established in TrackRecord.
+See "Team Member Administration" on page 54 to create a new Web user who is not already established in TrackRecord.